 - Contain a determinable date by which delivery of the supplies or performance of the services is required;

-- Specify the quantity of supplies or scope of services ordered;
+- Specify the number of supplies or scope of services ordered;

 - FAR 52.211-5 – Material Requirements.
 This clause applies when the solicitation/order for supplies requires the use of new material and for any services that may involve the incidental furnishing of parts.